karlokarlo/cvd_automation_pipeline/README.md

+This project leverages Apache Airflow to automate the scan-notify phase of Coordinated Vulnderability Disclosure (CVD), ensuring that vulnerabilities are communicated and handled efficiently and securely.

 # Airflow Docker Setup Guide

 This guide provides instructions on setting up Docker containers for running Apache Airflow and the DAGs defined in this repository.